BagToad/GamerPals.xyz/content/docs/info/rules.md

 This means:
 - No personal attacks, insults, or put-downs.
 - No inflammatory or derogatory remarks.
-- No passive aggression or backhanded compliments meant to hurt or demean.
+- No passive aggression or backhanded comments meant to hurt or demean.

 ## 2. No advertising, no recruiting